checkpoint-labs/checkpoint/README.md

 ## Installation

-Checkpoint is an NPM package that can be installed through the follow command:
+Checkpoint is an NPM package that can be installed through the following command:

 ```tsx
 npm install @snapshot-labs/checkpoint